Opening: Monday, 21 November, 7 p.m.

 Inge Dick is well known for being able to liberate an infinite number of colours from a white wall.
 Since the 1990s a simple white surface serves her as a stage on which daylight in all its nuances and intensities performs.
 Ignored by lazy eyes, the camera undertakes to see the differentiations in the colour nuances that settle on this surface during the day – between sunrise and sunset – deep midnight blue to bright midday white.
 Filmed over three days and then cut into short chronological sequences that make it possible for our eyes to make comparisons and inscribed with exact time signatures, white slips into an infinite number of roles.
 In the “Jahreszeitenzyklus” [Cycle of Seasons] the fluctuations in daylight in our temperate zones or the temperature of the light in spring, summer, autumn and winter are rendered visible.

 Sarah Hablützel from Switzerland exposed, or caused to be exposed in Hamburg a sheet of photo paper for 30 seconds each day for a whole month from 22 November to the shortest day of the year, 22 December.
 Following the same procedure, though not daily, she did the same in New York, Helsinki, Oslo, Singapore, Tokyo and Zurich.
 The resulting 66 luminogrammes, including raindrops, are given coordinates – in the titles – and hung in a corresponding grid.
-In this way the 74° 0’ W – 139° 46’ E or the north-south axis of locations where they were recorded is also demonstrated in the exhibition space.
+In this way, the 74° 0′ West – 139° 46′ East extension of the shooting locations and their different light intensities as well as the decreasing daylight (caused by the changing inclination of the earth’s axis) are also demonstrated in the exhibition space.

 Ulrike Königshofer built a special apparatus to make Sechs Sekunden Mondlicht [Six Seconds of Moonlight].
 Once again the analogue processes and thus the interplay of time and light or the most unhindered and direct depiction of a natural light source take centre stage.
 The 15 monochromes document the moonlight of a lunar cycle between 20 February and 14 March 2015, weather permitting.
-The atmospheric results – the yellow, orange and red tones – which allow us to experience the moonlight in another form almost contradict the fact-based processes and the artist’s interest in scientific method.
+As matter-of-fact as her approach and interest in scientific methods are on the one hand, the results are nevertheless atmospheric, the yellows, oranges and reds that allow us to experience moonlight in a different form for once.

 (textual support: Ruth Horak)